VFA-213: 1980s

 1988 saw VF-213 flying cover over reflagged oil tankers in the Persian Gulf and participating in Operation Praying Mantis.
 In 1990 VF-213 and the rest of the air wing switched aircraft carriers to USS Abraham Lincoln.
 The first cruise on USS Abraham Lincoln was a six-week transit from NAS Norfolk to NAS Alameda, via Cape Horn.

 The squadron won the "BOOLA BOOLA" award in March 1989 for their professional completion of all missile test firings.
 In late 1989, VF-213 and CVW-11 went around the world on USS Enterprise for a WESTPAC deployment ending at NAS Norfolk for refurbishment.
+In December 1989, the squadron participated in Operation Classic Resolve on the Enterprise, providing support for the Philippine government during a coup attempt.